F1owing/Diamond/README.md

 # Directions

-This repositories is just a demo.It will record my learning step.
+This repositoriy is just a demo.It will record my learning step.